jacob-jarick/internet-archive-helper/readme.md

 # ia_helper

 Scripts to easily enable downloading a specific set of files from an internet archive by using a text file with a list of names.
-All 3 scripts preform the same actions, just implemented in different languages.
+All 3 scripts perform the same actions, just implemented in different languages.

+The idea being I can simple keep a inputlist.txt in the parent directory and update as needed.

 ## ia_helper.pl
 perl implementation